Jenna Haze

 Jenna Haze (born 1982) is an American former pornographic film actress.

-Haze has won numerous pornographic industry awards, including the 2003 AVN Award for Best New Starlet and the 2009 AVN Award for Female Performer of the Year, making her the second performer in history to ever win both awards in the course of her career, after Missy.
+Haze has won numerous pornography industry awards, including the 2003 AVN Award for Best New Starlet and the 2009 AVN Award for Female Performer of the Year, making her the second performer in history to win both awards in the course of her career, after Missy.
 In 2012, she was inducted into both the AVN and XRCO Halls of Fame.

 Career

 Haze entered the adult film industry on July 18, 2001.
-Between 2002 and 2005, she was a contract performer for the film company Jill Kelly Productions.
-During most of her time at the company, she performed exclusively with women, out of loyalty to her then boyfriend, an industry cameraman.
+Between 2002 and 2005, she was a contract performer for the film company Jill Kelly Productions (JKP).
+During most of her time at the company, she performed exclusively with women, out of loyalty to her then-boyfriend, an industry cameraman.
 She returned to working with men in the 2006 multi-award-winning release Jenna Haze Darkside, produced by Jules Jordan.

 In February 2002, Haze appeared in a scene for Jill Kelly Productions (JKP).
 Soon after signing with JKP, she formed a serious relationship with an industry cameraman and began a three-year period of performing exclusively with women.
 At the 2003 AVN Awards ceremony, Haze was named Best New Starlet and her masturbation scene in Big Bottom Sadie was awarded Best Solo Sex Scene.
 In 2004, she appeared on the HBO show Pornucopia, a six-part documentary on the pornography industry in California.